 UNCSA has an emergency notification system with a number of tools including, but not limited to: text messaging, email, website, and outdoor speakers designed to send messages to the campus community in a timely manner.
 This system will be used to distribute information regarding emergencies and situations that pose an immediate threat to the campus and require quick community awareness and action.
 This includes situations such as: tornado warnings, building evacuations, and dangers requiring lock-down or shelter-in-place.

 UNCSA ALERT is our emergency notification system that provides phone (recorded voice/text-to-speech) messages, emails, text messages, and messages to UNCSA's Facebook and Twitter accounts.
 Faculty, staff and students will need to register and to make changes to their contact information in the UNCSA ALERT system.

 Outside Call Box and Emergency Notification System: UNCSA has Emergency Call Box locations that have outside loud speakers integrated into the system.
 UNCSA Police will activate the outside loud speaker system to inform the community when needed.
 The speakers will broadcast an audible tone followed by information and instructions.

-Email: UNCSA police will send an all campus emergency message e-mail to students, faculty and staff.
-This message will be coordinated with the UNCSA Communications staff.
+Email: UNCSA police will send an all campus emergency message email to students, faculty and staff.
+This message will be coordinated with the UNCSA Strategic Communications staff.

-Website: UNCSA police will contact the Director of Communications to facilitate an emergency message and change of University status, as appropriate, for posting on the UNCSA website.
-Given that test messages and loudspeaker messages need to be brief, the e-mail and website sites will be used for longer messages and more detailed follow-up information about a complex or extended emergency.
+Website: UNCSA police will contact the Vice Chancellor for Strategic Communications to facilitate an emergency message and change of University status, as appropriate, for posting on the UNCSA website.
+Given that test messages and loudspeaker messages need to be brief, the email and website sites will be used for longer messages and more detailed follow-up information about a complex or extended emergency.